Our recent previous treks and expeditions

 Caravan crew: Kunga, Dorjee, Chanden, Ram Lal and Bishal + 11 horses-mules

-This was a most scenic trek of variety but not without incidents.
+This was a great adventure but not without incidents.

 The variety of scenery was outstanding but it was the wolves that were the surprises.
 First, one crossed the road right in front of us on one of our connecting drives.
 Then we saw two a couple of hundred metres along from our camp, causing minor panic with the shepherds also nearby.
-That wasn't the end as a wolf hopped across a pass within 50 meters of us!
+That wasn't the end though, as a wolf hopped across a pass within 20 meters of us!
 Lastly, while Jamie was sleeping out there was a midnight yowling howl and in the early morning the crew spied a wolf sauntering 50 metres above my orange sleeping bag.
-They laughed because it was well fed and not in need of me as a meal.
+They laughed rather than alerting me because it looked well fed and not in need of a meal.

 Lee Ann had been sensitive to the altitude from the start (whereas she had trekked to extreme altitude previously without trouble).
-She could still hump a heavy pack well though.
-But as we slept higher one camp have her real grief and we (myself and her) should have descended but then Serge dived for a bowl floating down the stream and dislocated his shoulder.
-Thank goodness, the medically new but effective "three man sandwich" technique and then a gentle twist by me returned it to its socket without real issue, and relatively little pain even.
+She could still hump a heavy pack well but as we slept higher one camp gave her real grief and we (myself and her) should have descended immediately but then Serge dived for a bowl floating down the stream and dislocated his shoulder.
+Thank goodness, the medically new but effective "three man sandwich" technique and then a gentle twist by me returned it to its socket without issue.

 Ladakh Peaks & Passes